yousei-github/Practical-Parallel-Computing/README.md

 This repository is my homework of Practical Parallel Computing Lecture at Tokyo Institute of Technology.

 ## diffusion
-This folder is "diffusion" Sample Program.
+This folder is "diffusion" sample program.

 ## diffusion-omp
 This folder is "diffusion" sample program parallelized by OpenMP.